 Running a small business means you are no stranger to the financial juggling of your expenses, assets, and cash flow.
 There are many instances where companies will need to take out a loan or pay off assets over multiple accounting periods.
 Using amortisation in such cases can be a beneficial accounting method for the business.

-Why should your company utilize amortization, and how does this accounting technique pay off in the long run?
+Why should your company utilise amortisation, and how does this accounting technique pay off in the long run?

-Amortization is an accounting term used to describe the act of spreading the cost of a loan or intangible asset over a specified period with incremental monthly payments.
-This accounting function is to help companies cover their operating costs over time, while still being able to utilize and make money off of what they are paying off.
+Amortisation is an accounting term used to describe the act of spreading the cost of a loan or intangible asset over a specified period with incremental monthly payments.
+This accounting function is to help companies cover their operating costs over time, while still being able to utilise and make money from what they are paying off.

-There are typically two types of amortization in accounting- for loans and intangible assets.
+There are typically two types of amortisation in accounting – for loans and intangible assets.

 Assets refer to something that creates earnings or brings value to a person or company.
 Tangible assets refer to things that are physically real or perceptible to touch.
 Equipment, vehicles, office space, and inventory are all common tangible assets of a company.